Aarhus University Seal

 Early in the process, a full-scale, wood model of a section of the facade was produced, which served as a mock-up for testing light fixtures and the quality of the individual pixels with respect to color and light intensity.

-From the outset of the project, we knew that the pattern of pixels on the building would impose special challenges and limitations on the design.
-Therefore, we needed a tool to test the perceptual possibilities of the facade pixels, in terms of their pattern, low resolution, and the specific geometry imposed by the illuminated tubes.
+From the outset of the project it was obvious that the pattern of pixels on the building would impose special challenges and limitations on the design.
+Therefore, a tool was needed to test the perceptual possibilities of the facade pixels, in terms of their pattern, low resolution, and the specific geometry imposed by the illuminated tubes.
 This led to a simple, Flash-based software application that was capable of visualizing a small section of twenty-four of the total 627 columns of holes in the facade.

-In order to obtain a better idea of how the varied content would work in full scale, we ran a test, projecting content on a wall approximately four meters by twelve meters, in the backyard of our laboratory.
-We also developed a virtual 3D model of the pavilion, including its nearly 4000 tubes, and worked with projections of the virtual 3D model on a 1:100 scale physical model.
+In order to obtain a better idea of how the varied content would work in full scale, a test was performed, projecting content on a wall of approximately 4 x 12 meters, in the backyard of CAVIs laboratory facilities.
+A virtual 3D model of the pavilion was also developed, including its nearly 4000 tubes.
+Finally, a physical 1:100 scale model of the building was 3D printed and used as projection screen for the multiple tests and variations of the virtual 3D model content.

-Using various design visualization tools, we tested and further developed a number of designs, including slow-moving smoke, silhouettes of pedestrians and cyclists, Chinese characters, black-to-white gradients moving around the building, and a shimmering, noise-like surface, creating constantly evolving patterns on the facade.
-Because of the complex structure of the building, we found it necessary to postpone the completion of the design until we could work on the actual building in Shanghai.
+Using various design visualization tools, a number of designs were tested and further developed, including slow-moving smoke, silhouettes of pedestrians and cyclists, Chinese characters, black-to-white gradients moving around the building, and a shimmering, noise-like surface, creating constantly evolving patterns on the facade.
+Because of the complex structure of the building as well as considerations for the artistic expression in the actual Shanghai EXPO space, it was necessary to postpone the completion of the design until this last-phase work could done on the actual building in Shanghai.

-From CAVI’s perspective, EXPO Shanghai 2010 provided an opportunity to design a media facade, then examine and analyze the impact and effects of the graphics on the screen.
-Furthermore, CAVI sought to investigate the challenges and experiences one might encounter when working on a project of this scale.
+From CAVI’s perspective, EXPO Shanghai 2010 provided an opportunity to both design a media facade, and examine and analyze the impact and effects of the graphics on the screen.
+Furthermore, CAVI gained important know-how from developing software tools for the project and from investigating the challenges and experiences encountered when working on a project of this scale.
 Therefore, the project contributed to the development of CAVI’s forays into media facade design and research.

 The Shanghai Expo was open for six months, and more than five million people visited The Danish Pavilion.